Shall I compare thee to a great white shark?

 Great Whites, and all other sharks, are a once-in-Earth’s-lifetime type of magic that must be protected if oceans and ultimately humans are to survive.
 Please help force the fishing industry to stop using damaging, wasteful indiscriminate fishing techniques that uselessly entangle sharks, leaving them to die and/or be finned.

-50 million sharks are killed as bycatch in fishing nets each year, and this doesn’t even include the sharks decimated by bottom trawling, wherein fishing boats scrape the bottom of the sea – driving mysterious creatures to extinction before they are even known to science!
+50 million to 100 million sharks are killed as bycatch in fishing nets each year, and this doesn’t even include the sharks decimated by bottom trawling, wherein fishing boats scrape the bottom of the sea – driving mysterious creatures to extinction before they are even known to science!
 About 70 shark attacks are reported each year across the globe, few of which are fatal, and many of which are preventable.
 Compare the number of humans that get killed by sharks and the number of sharks that get killed by humans, and you will have a pretty good idea of who really needs to take it down a peg.

 Image Credits in order of appearance: